wpsharks/ubuntu-bootstrap/README.md

 $ vagrant destroy;
 ```

 In the project directory you'll find a `/src/vagrant/bootstrap-custom` file.
 This bash script runs as the `root` user during `vagrant up`.
-Therefore, you can install software and configure anything you like in this script.
+So, you can install software and configure anything you like in this script.
 By default, this script does nothing.
 All of the software installation and system configuration takes place whenever you run `/bootstrap/src/installer` inside the VM.

 #### Customization (Two Choices Available)